 However, almost all dates in summer are going to be above average on the crowd calendar, with spikes around Independence Day, weekends, and other events that draw crowds to Orlando.
 In other words, pretty much all dates are close to the same on the crowd calendar.
 Weekdays in early June will be the best option, whereas weekends in late June will be your worst picks, but not by a huge amount–the former might be a 7/10 on a numerical crowd calendar whereas the latter might be an 8/10.

 June Pricing & Discounts

 Discount offers for Walt Disney World vacation packages are typically meager throughout the entire summer.
 Due to school being out of session, Walt Disney World has something of a captive audience during the summer months as many families can only visit then.

 Disney only offers discounts in order to fill hotel rooms and entice more guests to visit.
 They don’t really need any extra incentive for the summer, as that’s when people are most inclined to travel to Florida, even in the face of the weather we mentioned above.
-With that said, there are some discounts available for June 2022.
-Check out the options: Current Walt Disney World Discounts (Summer to Fall 2022).
+With that said, you can check out the available options in Current Walt Disney World Discounts.